General Information

 Thank you for your interest in pursuing a graduate degree in Computer Science at Montana State University.
 If you are seeking a dynamic department that offers exciting research opportunities in a beautiful setting, you have come to the right place!

 We examine all aspects of your application to determine admission.
-For example, the 2-3 page description of the graduate work that you would like to pursue is used to judge your writing skills.
-As another example, your transcript is used to ensure that you have the appropriate background and the ability to succeed in graduate work.
+For example, your transcript is used to ensure that you have the appropriate background and the ability to succeed in graduate work.

 II.
 Financial Support Information

 There are several possibilities for graduate students to obtain financial help.
-Outstanding Ph.D. students can receive financial support (as TAs or RAs) for five years subject to satisfactory progress in the program.
+Outstanding Ph.D. students can receive financial support (as GTAs or GRAs) for five years subject to satisfactory progress in the program.
 Ph.D.
-Students in good standing and making appropriate progress towards the degree typically receive RA support from ongoing grants.
-All graduate students are welcome to apply to be a TA at any point during their graduate careers.
+Students in good standing and making appropriate progress towards the degree typically receive GRA support from ongoing grants.
+All admitted graduate students are welcome to apply to be a GTA at any point during their graduate careers.

 Teaching Assistantships

-The Gianforte School of Computing hires several Teaching Assistants (TAs) each semester.
-TAs are used to teach the many different laboratories in the Computer Science undergraduate curriculum and to help grade assignments in some of the larger classes.
+The Gianforte School of Computing hires several Graduate Teaching Assistants (GTAs) each semester.
+GTAs are used to teach the many different laboratories in the Computer Science undergraduate curriculum and to help grade assignments in some of the larger classes.
 A laboratory teaching position requires strong spoken English skills, whereas a grading position requires strong written English skills.

 Research Assistantships

-Research Assistants (RAs) work with faculty on a research projects and are paid from research funds that the faculty have obtained.
-Students are selected by individual faculty members for RA positions.
+Graduate Research Assistants (GRAs) work with faculty on research projects and are paid from research funds that the faculty have obtained.
+GRA positions are determined by individual faculty members.

-New applicants seeking a research assistantship should so indicate on their applications.
-New applicants and current students are both encouraged to contact individual faculty members directly about becoming part of a research project.
+New applicants and current students are encouraged to contact individual faculty members who oversee active research groups directly about becoming part of a research project.

 Jobs